jdittrich/userNeedResearchBook/text/03_dataGathering.md

 You have prepared your research, arranged a meeting with a participant, and informed them of what to expect.
 Now you are ready to learn first-hand about the participant’s motivations, activities, and problems by meeting them, listening to their stories, and observing their work.

 This chapter gives you guidance of how to learn best from your participant.
 A large part is about asking questions and guiding conversations.
 You are also interested in what people _do_.
 To learn about activities, your conversation is mixed with participants demonstrating their work.
 You take notes and pictures to aid your memory.
 Participants can take an active role and document their work: You can involve them in drawing diagrams of processes or social relations, to document their work together.
-At the end of the research session you will summarize what you learned and give the participant an opportunity to ask questions.
+At the end of the research session, you will summarize what you learned and give the participant an opportunity to ask questions.
 After the session ends, you will complement and organize your data.
 Only then is the research session over.

 <!-- TODO: compare to asking open questions again↓ -->